Ariel-Mutebi/circle-discovery/README.md

 ## How it works

-`circle-discovery` adapts the [Barycentric Fixed-Mass Method](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.88.022922) (Kamer, Ouillon & Sornette, 2013), a technique from multifractal analysis, into an adaptive spatial search.
-It works by:
+`circle-discovery` is inspired by the [Barycentric Fixed-Mass Method](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.88.022922) (Kamer, Ouillon & Sornette, 2013), a technique from multifractal analysis.
+Two concepts from that paper are used directly:

-1. Querying a circle and finding the barycenter of the results
-2. Stabilizing the barycenter iteratively to locate the true density centre
-3. Computing a **local density scale** — the radius needed to capture approximately the API saturation limit at the local density
-4. Expanding outward with sub-circles sized to that density scale, using a **nonoverlapping coverage** criterion to avoid redundant queries
-5. Repeating until the entire initial circle is covered
+- **Barycentric pivot selection**: rather than centering queries at arbitrary points, each circle is centered on the barycenter (center of mass) of the places found so far, keeping queries anchored to actual density.
+- **Nonoverlapping coverage (NOC)**: a circle is only queried if its center is at least `0.86 × (r₁ + r₂)` from every already-covered circle, producing a tight tiling without redundant sampling.
+The 0.86 factor comes from the paper's geometric derivation of the minimum overlap needed for complete coverage (~13.4%).

+Beyond those two principles, the algorithm departs significantly from the paper to address real-world API constraints the paper was never designed for.
+The paper operates on a fixed, fully-known point set and is concerned with computing multifractal spectra.
+This library operates in the opposite regime: the point set is unknown, and the goal is to discover it efficiently under a hard per-query result cap.

+The adaptations that address this are:

+### Interior exploration

+When a query returns a saturated result (hitting the API limit), the algorithm locates the tightest saturated circle at the barycenter using binary search — contracting the radius until the smallest circle that still returns a full result is found.
+This is the **local density scale**: the radius that accurately reflects the local concentration of places.

+Throughout this process, globally memoized places are used to avoid redundant API calls.
+Whenever already-known places within a candidate circle are sufficient to determine saturation, the API call is skipped entirely.

+### Frontier exploration

+From each resolved density centre, six sub-circles are tessellated hexagonally outward.
+Directions where the global map already contains a high fraction of known places are pruned before spawning, focusing exploration on genuinely unknown territory.

+When a frontier sub-circle comes back unsaturated, the algorithm probes outward in the same direction — moving both center and edge together so the inner boundary stays fixed at the NOC constraint.
+Expansion stops when saturation is found or the circle center leaves the initial search boundary.

-This means the algorithm self-calibrates: dense urban areas get small, tightly-packed sub-circles; sparse areas get large ones.
-API calls are never wasted on already-covered regions.
+The result is a self-calibrating algorithm: dense areas produce small, tightly-packed circles; sparse areas produce large ones.
+Approximately 5–6 new places are discovered per API call on average.

-Watch the algorithm in action here: [https://circle-revelation.pages.dev/](https://circle-revelation.pages.dev/)
+Watch the algorithm in action: [https://circle-revelation.pages.dev/](https://circle-revelation.pages.dev/)

 ## Installation